-Air conditioner repairmen in hot demand amid heat wave
+Air conditioner repair workers in hot demand amid heat wave

 Eventually the machine cooled enough so Schwandt could unscrew it to look inside.

-He determined that the unit’s motor needed to be replaced, but didn’t have the part on hand.
+He determined that the unit’s motor needed to be replaced, but he didn’t have the part on hand.

-Schwandt promised Robertson he would return later to switch the part, and left tools behind as he moved on to the next customer.
+Schwandt promised Robertson he would return later to switch the part, leaving tools behind as he moved on to the next customer.

 With the sun almost at its zenith, Schwandt reunited with Miller at a home in Phoenix.